IjzerenHein/famous-flex-animationcontroller/tutorial/AnimationController.md

 When hiding an existing view and showing a new view, both views are scanned for any renderables that can be transferred from the old to the new view.
 When a match is found, the renderable from the old view is "borrowed" from the view and the renderable on the new view is hidden (opacity = 0).
-The LayoutController then animates the "borrowed" renderable towards the position and size on the new view.
+The AnimationController then animates the "borrowed" renderable towards the position and size on the new view.
 Upon completion, the "borrowed" renderable is returned to the old view, and the renderable in the new view is made visible.

 ## How to support it